18 March 2023

 binary crates in Rust are structured with almost all the logic in the

-library crate so the binary crates is just a bit of wrapper code.
+library crate so the binary crate is just a bit of wrapper code.